 This training, with ten CEOs and sales executives at inbound agencies across the US, was focused on the WHY, WHAT, and HOW of inbound sales.
 It covered topics from developing a killer sales story and finding gaps in your prospects plans to goal setting and timing.
 In all industries, business owners and managers are failing to efficiently close business that is right in front of them, wasting time on poor fits for their business, and taking on clients and projects that actually cost the business money.
 Sound familiar?
 It probably does.
 The truth is, it sounded all too familiar to all of the CEOs and agency owners in this bootcamp!

 Unlike 99% of marketing agencies out there today (and 100% of agencies out there 5+ years ago), we wanted to make a shift.
-We wanted to understand the relationship between marketing and sales, and even use one to make the other better and more effective.
-See, the end goal for any business is not traffic to their website, Facebook likes, retweets, email opens, billboard views, or even high fives.
+We wanted to understand the relationship between marketing and sales, and even position them to enable and enhance one another.
+See, the end goal for any business is not traffic to their website, Facebook likes, retweets, email opens, or billboard views.
 The end goal is SALES!
 So no matter how amazing your search engine optimization campaign (or any other campaign) is, if you don't have a clear conversion path, qualify your leads, nurture them, and have a plan to move your leads through your pipeline to eventually become customers, you might as well just play the Powerball - you've got about the same odds of hitting it big. ;)

 So what information did we learn through these two trainings to help you?